 Recently, filming for an upcoming episode of the Fowl Life took place at the Great Oak Manor!
 You can watch the show on the Outdoor Channel when the season starts again in the Fall.
 The Great Oak Manor is a natural choice for the crew to settle for several reasons.
 First, the Eastern Shore of Maryland is a popular area for waterfowl hunting!
 If you’ve ever watched the show, you know filming hunting scenes is its primary purpose.

 Another reason was its close proximity to local hunting spots.
 The crew had to get up very early each morning so staying somewhere close was crucial.
-The Great Oak Manor is only a short drive away, which makes it the perfect place for hunting groups!
+The Great Oak Manor, one of the best bed and breakfasts in Chestertown, is only a short drive away, which makes it the perfect place for hunting groups!

 Formally an upscale sportsman’s lodge, the Great Oak Manor used to be known as the Great Oak Farm and Lodge.
 It featured a wide variety of recreational offerings like an 18 hole golf course, a 4-star restaurant and lounge, horses, a private airport, and more!
 It even had duck and goose blinds for hunting!
 Considering its history and location, it’s no surprise the Great Oak Manor is still a place where hunters love to take refuge after a long day!